 Our wide-ranging programs highlight the root causes of today’s many crises — from unemployment to climate change, from ethnic conflict to loss of biodiversity — while promoting grassroots and policy-level strategies for ecological and community renewal.
 We have worked in countries all over the world, including the UK, USA, Spain, Australia, India, Thailand, Bhutan and Japan.
-We currently run three main programs: Global to Local, The Ladakh Project and The Economics of Happiness.
+We currently run three main programs: Global to Local, Our Work in Ladakh and The Economics of Happiness.

 Global to Local

 The Global to Local Project covers a wide range of projects, each of which focuses in a different way on the importance of localization to societies and economies.

 - The International Alliance for Localization (IAL) is a cross-cultural network of thinkers, activists and NGOs dedicated to exploring new visions of development and progress.
 The IAL operates on two separate but closely related fronts: Resistance and Renewal.
 People and groups from 58 different countries have joined the IAL to date.
 Learn more about being an IAL member and join the IAL.